Silent Sam draws protesters, opinions on social media

 Confederate statues have been the focus of protests since a white nationalist rally in Charlottesville on Aug.
 12 resulted in the death of Heather Heyer, who was struck and killed by a vehicle there.

 Duke University removed a statue of Robert E. Lee early Saturday morning after it had been vandalized last week.
 Several confederate statues were removed from the UT Austin on Monday.
-Some cities like Baltimore removed Confederate statues, too.
+Some cities like Baltimore removed Confederate statues, while a monument in Birmingham, Alabama was fenced in.

 Comments